Advocacy & Outreach

 Holding offenders accountable while supporting their opportunity to change.

-Established pursuant to Connecticut General Statutes 46b-38l, CCADV co-chairs the Domestic Violence Offender Program Standards Advisory Council along with staff from the Judicial Branch Court Support Services Division.
+CCADV co-chairs the Domestic Violence Offender Program Standards Subcommittee along with staff from the Judicial Branch Court Support Services Division.
+The subcommittee is housed within the larger Domestic Violence Criminal Justice Response and Enhancement Advisory Council established pursuant to Connecticut General Statutes 46b-38j.
 The program standards are intended to serve as a framework for new and existing program providers to develop and deliver services to people arrested for committing violence against a current or former intimate partner or people identified as needing services in order to prevent acts of domestic violence.

 Learn more about Batterer Intervention